zammad/zammad-documentation/appendix/backup-and-restore/troubleshooting.rst

       Zammad may fall back to socket connection which is why you didn't notice.

    What to do ...
-      * Ensure that the provided user credentials are correct
+      Ensure that the provided user credentials are correct.
+You can also consider to use the :ref:`reset_db_password` script, you can find in the backup directory.

-           .. tip:: **🤓 Lazy users can use our helper**

-              In the backup directory you'll find a :ref:`reset_db_password`.

 ``Ident authentication failed for user``
    This indicates your database server does require ``ident`` authentication.